Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 Use tags to organize and filter products in the marketplace.
 To tag a product you update the `tags` field of a product resource.
 The `tags` field is a string array.

-To update `tags` with a value of ```experimental``` to indicate to the API consumer that the API they are subscribing to is in a experimental state, run the following commands:
+To update `tags` with a value of `experimental` to indicate to the API consumer that the API they are subscribing to is in an experimental state, run the following commands:

 ```bash
 #!/bin/bash